gh-unit/gh-unit/README.markdown

 	GHAssertNoThrowSpecific(expr, specificException, description, ...)
 	GHAssertNoThrowSpecificNamed(expr, specificException, aName, description, ...)

-## Adding a GHUnit Test Target (Cocoa Apps)
+## Adding a GHUnit Test Target (Cocoa App)

-The following steps will give you a test target:

-- Install GHKit.framework by copying it to /Library/Frameworks/
+To add GHUnit.framework to your project:

-- Install GHUnit.framework by copying it to /Library/Frameworks/
+- Copy GHUnit.framework to /Library/Frameworks/ or copy into your project directory somewhere.
 - Add a New Target.
 Select Cocoa Application.
-Name it something like 'Tests'.
+Name it 'Tests' (or something similar).
-- Add the GHUnit.framework as a linked library to the test target.
+- Add an 'Existing Framework' and select GHUnit.framework (from /Library/Frameworks or from your project directory).
+Select to add to your test target.
+(Double check to make sure GHUnit.framework is a linked library in the test target info).
+- Make your application or framework a direct dependency in the test target info (This will cause your application or framework to build before the test target).
+- Add a New Build Phase | New Copy Files Build Phase to the test target.
+ - For a framework: Select Absolute Path (hidden in drop-down), and for the path enter: `$(TARGET_BUILD_DIR)`
+ - For an application: Select Frameworks from drop-down and leave path blank.
 - Create a test main.
-For example, add a file called TestsMain.m (or similar) with the following:
+For example, create a file called TestsMain.m (or similar), that loads and runs the test application.

-.
+The TestMain.m might look like:

 	#import <Foundation/Foundation.h>
 	#import <Foundation/NSDebug.h>